8cH9azbsFifZ/gz_website/_posts/2010/2010-04-07-20-physics-software.markdown

 categories:
 - Linux
 - Teaching Physics
+tags:
+- Linux
+- Teaching Physics
 ---

-As this is scientific research software it is under heavy development and probably unuseable for others.
+As this is scientific research software it was under heavy development and probably unuseable for others.
 Drop me a mail if you are interested in this code.